 The event is geared toward chefs, food influencers and anyone who is passionate about what they eat.
 The event is geared to all skill levels, ranging from beginners to professional baker.

-The community weekend kicks off with Breaking Bread Together on Sunday, June 23rd 12:30pm-3:00pm with Chef George Vutetakis [georgevutetakis.com] , Hampshire Farms, Spencer Farm at Oakland Avenue Urban Farm.
-This day is all part of a partnership with Hazon Detroit [hazon.org] .
-The public will enjoy the taste of heritage grains, fresh bread from the brick oven and pancakes hot of the griddle all from Michigan flours.
+Oakland Avenue Urban Farm hosted the event.
+Hampshire Farms helped to construct a new wood-fired oven on site with reclaimed bricks.
+Regenerative Bread Camp and Community Day are all part of Heritage Grain weekend when area restaurant chefs and caterers bake with, 2019 James Beard Outstanding Baker Award recipient, Greg Wade.
+The community weekend kicked off with Breaking Bread Together on Sunday, June 23rd 12:30pm-3:00pm with Chef Phil Jones, Chef George Vutetakis [thevegetarianguy.com] , Hampshire Farms of Kingston, Michigan, Spence Farm from Ontario, CA and Hirzel Farms of Luckey, Ohio at Oakland Avenue Urban Farm.
+This day was part of a partnership with Hazon Detroit [hazon.org] .
+The public enjoyed the taste of heritage grains, fresh bread from the brick oven and pancakes hot of the griddle all from Michigan flours.

 Bread camp is educating and connecting growers, millers, bakers, chefs and consumers who are creating a rise in demand for local grains.
-This program will increase a baker’s capacity to procure and utilize regionally grown whole grains to help build and develop the regional food-shed.
+This program increases a baker’s capacity to procure and utilize regionally grown whole grains to help build and develop the regional food-shed.

-Learn how a region is building its specialty grain food-shed from farmer to baker to consumer.
+How a region is building its specialty grain food-shed from farmer to baker to consumer.

 Compare commodity grains and specialty grains in baking and pastry applications.

-Utilize whole and processed specialty grains in baking and pastry applications.
+Utilizing whole and processed specialty grains in baking and pastry applications.

-Utilize honey in baking and pastry applications.
+Utilizing honey in baking and pastry applications.

-Hear how a farmer and baker collaboration is created.
+How a farmer and baker collaboration is created.

 Work with a wood burning oven.